My upcoming Toronto exhibition

 The subject of the presentation is:

-A second part of the presentation will be discussing my participation in The Brain Project.
+A second part of the presentation I talked about my participation in The Brain Project.

 Here is the painting I created for them.